OpenSociocracy/documentation-website/docs/index.md

   - title: Open Source
     details: All the code for OpenSociocracy is <a href="https://github.com/OpenSociocracy/open-sociocracy-saas/">free and open source</a>.
   - title: Build in Public
-    details: We want to build the product the Sociocracy community wants, <a href="https://twitter.com/OpenSociocracy">follow the progress on Twitter</a>.
+    details: We want to build the product the sociocracy community wants, <a href="https://twitter.com/OpenSociocracy">follow the progress on Twitter</a>.
   - title: Hosted Option
     details: OpenSociocracy will offer a hosted Saas solution. <a href="https://logbook.opensociocracy.org/">COMING SOON</a>
 ---